-☐ Only Messsages Members that cannot be checked due to the messages stated - either due to incomplete or incompatible input, or if the check is outside the scope of the design checks.
+☐ Only Messages Members that cannot be checked due to the messages stated - either due to incomplete or incompatible input, or if the check is outside the scope of the design checks.

-After making a selection, an entry is created in the Utilities treeview, which when double-clicked will calculate and display the chosen summary values.
+After making a selection, an entry is created in the Utilities treeview.
+The summary values can be displayed by double-clicking the entry and ensuring that Display now is selected.